himanigarg13/100DaysOfCode/Day5/IntToString.md

 The argument is converted and returned as a string instance.
 If the number is negative, the sign will be preserved.

 Logic :

-In this program, we simply used a simple function () to convert int to String type and then it prints good job.
+In this program, we simply used a simple function ( Integer.toString(n)) to convert int to String type and then it prints good job.

 Sample Input 0: